funkybob/django-nap/README.md

 ========

 Modular::
     By having the Serialiser as a separate class from the Publisher, it's simple to have different 'shapes' of data handled for different views.
+You can also use the Serialisers elsewhere in your code.

 Simple::
     If you want an API that provides every feature ever, go look at TastyPie.
 But if you want something simple and fast, this is your tool.